joecatotal/COMP-312/README.md

 # COMP-312

-This is a smiple Read Me file.
+This is a simple Read Me file.
 Really not much going on yet.

 Repository for COMP 312